 For questions and further information on the Benefits Initiative, please email firstname.lastname@example.org at any time.

-Starting on Oct.
-22, BFP will resume group training sessions.
+BFP is currently offering two different group trainings.
 A newly updated training, Benefits Localization Update, focuses on the Benefits Shared Solution and changes to General Fund benefits processes that commenced in FY21.
-Topics are shown below.
-To RSVP for a training, please click the grey box on the upper right margin of this webpage.
+Financial Impacts of FY21 Furloughs/Pay Reduction, a brand new training, explores the financial implications of FY21 furlough/pay reductions on salary and benefits processes.
+Detailed topics are shown below.
+To RSVP for a training, please click the top grey box on the upper right margin of this webpage.
 Please email email@example.com with any questions.

 Benefits Localization Update: Topics